Wednesday, February 25, 2026

 · Exploring mitigation strategies by using procurement, supplier collaboration, and operational innovation to reduce Scope 3 emissions.

-Li Doyle Eric Shultz Dr. Dale Tibodeau
+Peter Dill Eric Shultz Dr. Dale Tibodeau Brandee Fernandez

-11:50 AM - 12:40 PM
+11:50 AM - 12:15 PM

-Emissions Reporting Discrepancies Reconciled by Implications of Reported Oil Production
+Emissions Reporting Discrepancies Reconciled by Implications of Reported Oil Production - Speaker: Dwayne Purvis, Founder and Principal Advisor, Purvis Energy Advisors

 • Emissions reporting in Texas consistently identifies less methane than measured in the atmosphere in reporting areas.